hansenjohnson/website/content/projects/projects.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Research"
+title = "Projects"
-subtitle = "These are some of the projects I'm currently involved in, or have worked on in the past. <br>**Disclaimer:** these pages are still under active development.
+subtitle = "These are some of the projects I'm currently involved in, or have worked on in the past.
 Each at least contains a basic summary, but feel free to [contact me](/contact/) for more details."

 # Order that this section will appear in.
 weight = 10